Get the Course Catalog

 | 370-Hour Extended Program

-When the introductory course is over, the results from your assessment exam will help you determine your ability to excel in a cybersecurity career.sum In the Fundamentals Phase of the program, learners will develop an understanding of the basics of cybersecurity.
-This portion covers Microsoft Windows, Linux and basic network and cloud security, and acts as training to prepare learners for the more rigorous Infrastructure phase.
+Following the Introductory Course, learners assess their understanding with a summary exam before proceeding to the extended course.
+In the Fundamentals part of the bootcamp, individuals learn the basics of cybersecurity.
+It includes training on Microsoft Windows, Linux, and basic network and cloud security.
+This phase acts as foundational training for the more rigorous portions of the program.
 Many companies across the globe use Windows Servers exclusively to maintain their computers and networks.
 In the Microsoft Security course, learners will receive a hands-on education with widely used and modern versions of both Microsoft Windows and Microsoft Server.
 Learners will get experience to administer and secure Microsoft operating systems and will discover how to become good practitioners with Microsoft’s product ecosystem.
 Computer networks form the basis of many systems across industries—from finance to hospitality.
 The Computer Networking course will give learners a broad overview of networking, including network designs, topologies, protocols and devices.

 In the Computer Networking course, learners will build a foundation to later study and take the CompTIA Network+ exam* after also finishing the Network Security course.
 Cloud-based infrastructure is becoming more common among different organizations and companies.
 The Cloud Security course prepares learners to discuss, identify, compare, contrast and use common cloud service providers like Amazon Web Services, Google Cloud or Microsoft Azure.
 Additionally, learners will become familiar with some of the options for securing cloud-based solutions.